Aleksefo/react-native-webp-format/README.md

   ...
 }
 ```

+Remember to restart your packager to see the changes.
+If you still have any issues, try resetting the cache.

 ## Usage
 Simply replace .png or .jpg with .webp after you've converted your files
 <Image source={require('../../assets/close.webp')} />